Module var

 Variables API.

-The Var<T> trait represents an observable value.
-The IntoVar<T> trait is the primary property input kind and the reason setting properties is so versatile.
+The Var<T> struct represents an observable value.
+The IntoVar<T> trait is the primary property input kind and the reason properties inputs are so versatile.
 Variables can be a simple value, a shared reference to a value or a contextual value, some variables are also derived from others and update when the source variable update.

 Properties and widgets can subscribe to a variable to update when the variable value changes, this features enables most of the dynamic UI behavior, from binding one widget to another to animation.